 IBM System z creates an optimized infrastructure, integrates operational data with analytics, and enables cloud delivery, generating ongoing savings and value for many of today's leading international, national and regional companies and organizations.
 This program provides participants with a global understanding of IBM System z with special attention given to system administration, programming, DB2 administration and application development.

-View schedule and campus locations:
+View schedule and campus location:

 Required courses include (12 units):

 Enterprise Systems using the z/OS Operating System (3 units)

 Acquire knowledge and skills necessary to navigate and manage the mainframe and distributed computing environment using the IBM z/OS operating system.
 Topics include interface knowledge, file system structure, system utilities and common subsystems.